 When L’Enfant presented his design to Washington on June 22, 1791, it not only contained plans for the placement of the two buildings, but it also included a design plan for the entire city.
 He laid out exact locations and widths of the streets, both major and minor, and the boundaries of each, individual parcel of land—more than 1,100 of them, all told.
 The smaller streets were laid out in a perfect north-south and east-west grid.
 These were intersected by broad diagonal boulevards.
 Where diagonals met, L’Enfant placed a public square or circle.

-L’Enfant placed the capitol building on what was then called Jenkins Hill.
-(We know it today as Capitol Hill.)
+L’Enfant placed the Capitol Building on what was then called Jenkins Hill, now named Capitol Hill.
 Although it was only about 100 feet high, it was one of the highest points in the district and stood out in the mostly flat landscape.
-Incidentally, this hill is about two miles east of the district’s north-south meridian, which is why the origin point for D.C.’s grid of streets is somewhat off-center.
+Incidentally, this hill is about two miles east of the district’s north-south meridian, the reason why the origin point for DC’s grid of streets is somewhat off-center.

 Learn more about the origins of the District of Columbia